Backlundt/blog/qndes-diary/docs/index.md

+Hi,

-This is the place where i share thoughts and practice writing.
+I'm Andreas and this is the place where i share thoughts and practice writing.